KatekovAnton/MACS-docs/README.md

 **Structures** are passed to script by value with transferring ownership into lua.

-**Objects** will be passed by pointer and will stay owned/managed by M.A.X.
+**Objects** will be passed by pointer and will stay owned/managed by MACS engine.
 Do not retain them for a long time - basically script will not know when object will be deleted.

 ## Structures
 - Color